lake-wg/authz/draft-ietf-lake-authz.md

 The device authenticates and enforces authorization of the (non-constrained) domain authenticator (V) with the help of a voucher conveying authorization information.
 The voucher has a similar role as in {{RFC8366}} but should be considerably more compact.
 The domain authenticator, in turn, authenticates the device and authorizes its enrollment into the domain.
+ELA also enables scenarios where only V needs to authorize U, by allowing the voucher to be optional.

 The procedure is assisted by a (non-constrained) enrollment server (W) located in a non-constrained network behind the domain authenticator, e.g., on the Internet, providing information to the device (conveyed in the voucher) and to the domain authenticator as part of the protocol.